redis/redis-doc/commands/cluster-nodes.md

 hash slots and node addresses should use `CLUSTER SLOTS` instead.
 `CLUSTER NODES`, that provides more information, should be used for administrative tasks, debugging, and configuration inspections.
-It is also used by `redis-trib` in order to manage a cluster.
+It is also used by `redis-cli` in order to manage a cluster.

 ## Serialization format